ibmresilient/resilient-community-apps/rc-data-feed-plugin-odbcfeed/README.md

   | MS SQLServer | varchar(max) | 2GB |
   | MS SQLServer | varchar(xx) | 4000 |
   | Oracle | nvarchar2(xx) | 2000 |

-  Some databases support blobs which can be supported specific cases.
-Blobs are presently unsupported.

 *	When creating the database user account which will access the defined database, provide the necessary permissions to allow full access to create tables, alter tables by adding columns, and full capability to insert, update and delete records.